AshwinKrishnaK/SpringBootCURD/Readme.txt

-Simple CURD Operation using Spring boot
+A Simple Person CURD Operation using Spring boot

+These files contains only examples for how to create and structure Model, Controller, Service and Repository files.